aakashbhardwaj619/aakashbhardwaj619.github.io/_posts/2021-03-15-Teams-App-Deployment.md

 }});
 </script>

+---
+layout: post
-# Teams App Deployment to Azure Web App
+title: "Teams App Deployment to Azure Web App"
+date: 2020-03-15
+---

+# Introduction

 Recently I was working on a Teams app development using [yo teams](https://github.com/pnp/generator-teams) generator for one of my clients.
 The documentation for getting started and creating a Teams tab from scratch was really helpful and allowed for a smooth development experience.